ssam246/Wifi-Monitor/README.md

 ## **Contributing**

-We welcome contributions to enhance this tool!
+I welcome contributions to enhance this tool!
 To contribute:
 1. Fork the repository.
 2. Implement your changes or fix issues.